YanaHontarenko/GeekHub-homework/README.md

 - Mobile phone in format +38xx-xxx-xx-xx.
 - Data in format DD.ММ.YYYY or DD/ММ/YYYY.
 - Email.
-* ZIP codes UK
+- ZIP codes UK.

-[File readable_regex](readeble_regex) contain regular expression for zip codes of UK split by "|".
+[File readable_regex](hw5/readeble_regex) contain regular expression for zip codes of UK split by "|".
 It was create because full regular expression don`t readable from file.
-[Full regular expression](regex).
+[Full regular expression](hw5/regex).

 **Homework №6**

-Some tasks to practice in using dataFrames with Pandas.
+Some tasks for practice in using dataFrames with Pandas.

 **Homework №7**

-Some tasks to practice in visualization using matplotlib, seaborn.
+Some tasks for practice in visualization using matplotlib, seaborn.

 **Homework №8**

 First three weeks from the final project of specialization MPTI and Yandex ["Machine learning and data analysis"](https://datasciencecourse.ru/).
-*Week 2 isn`t full*
+(*Week 2 isn`t full*)

 **Homework №9**

 *Task 1*

 Full second week from ["Machine learning and data analysis"](https://datasciencecourse.ru/).

 *Task 2*